MonsterDevEd/GildedRose/README.md

 Item `3` via `POST api/inventory/checkInventory/{merchantId}` for one or more items

-Item `4` can be handled at `POST api/order/{merchantId}` , along with order validation, whether or not _backorders_ are "enabled" for a merchant (currently disallowed)
+Item `4` can be handled at `POST api/order/{merchantId}` , along with order validation, whether or not _backorders_ are "enabled" for a merchant

 ## Getting Started